Skip to main content

 Overview

 This tool helps ensure a smooth transition by validating data accuracy, preventing duplicates, and aligning employee information with HMRC records.
+You will be shown a preview of the data, along with any issues, before import.

 Importer Purpose